Cyberspace-ma/Activelabs-CTF-2025-FINAL/README.md

 Welcome to the CTF Writeups Repository!
 Below is a list of challenges categorized by type, with their respective difficulty levels based on the number of solves.

-Here’s the updated table with the authors added:

-Here’s the table with each category ordered by its difficulty:

 | Category  | Challenge Name         | Points | Solves | Difficulty | Authors          |
 |-----------|------------------------|--------|--------|------------|------------------|
 | **MISC**  | Sanity Check            | 186    | 10     | Easy       | Mr_Togoo         |